 - 1 to 1 ½ cups cheddar, shredded

-- Preheat oven to 350 degrees.
-Spray 9X13 inch baking dish with nonstick cooking spray.
+- Preheat oven to 350°F. Spray 9X13 inch baking dish with nonstick cooking spray.

-- Remove from oven and sprinkle top with shredded Cheddar.
+- Remove from oven and sprinkle top with shredded cheddar (1 to 1 ½ cups).
 Return to oven and continue to bake until the cheese is melted about 5-10 minutes.

 - Let stand 5-10 minutes then serve warm.